george24601/notes/java/jvm/class.md

 * Methods: Any methods in the class

 * Attributes: Any attributes of the class (for example the name of the sourcefile, etc.)

+# creation

+1. class loader check - check in the constant pool if params are valid, check if the type has been loaded

+2. allocate memory
+	1. CAS + retry for thread safety

+	2. TLAB: allocate a small amount of memory in Eden region for EACH thread

+3. init defaults - that is why default constructor works

+4. set object header - type, where to find type metadata (pointer to the type's metadata, this is how type checking is done by JVM), object's hash, object's gc gen info

+5. run init method

+#visit

+1. handle: in heap has a handle pool, that has pointer to the object type data and pointer to object instance data.

+2. direct pointer, to the object instance data already AND pointer to the object type data

+A.
+String str1 = "abcd"  - in constant pool

+String str2 = new String("abcd") - in heap space

+B. how many objects does it create?

+String s1 = new String("abc");

+How do you verify it?

+C.
+doube parent delegate model???
+Bootstrap classloader?